 Northeastern University (NU) Library’s Digital Repository Service (NU-DRS, https://repository.library.northeastern.edu/) is a long-term digital asset management system developed and maintained by the Northeastern University Library.
 The NU-DRS provides the following services: 1) deposition of all file types, many of which are natively supported by the system, 2) provisioning and maintenance of a permanent identifier and URL for both the project space and individual data files via the library’s handle server, 3) discovery, access and editorial control using the Shibboleth single sign-on identity management framework, and 4) data storage and backup services, provided jointly by the library and university information systems.
 The Research Data Management librarian and Digital Production Services staff will work with project staff to determine appropriate metadata models and deposition schedules.
 Project staff will ensure all relevant files are submitted either to available community resources or to Northeastern's repository system.

 The National Institutes of Health (NIH) is implementing a new policy to further their efforts to improve the reproducibility and reliability of NIH-funded research through effective and efficient data management and data sharing practices.
 This policy, NOT-OD-21-013, is effective January 25, 2023, and it applies to “all research, funded or conducted in whole or in part by NIH, that results in the generation of scientific data.”
-For more information about how this may impact your plan for preparing and publishing your data, please visit the Data Management for Research subject guide or the post from the library's blog summarizing the new policies.
+For more information about how this may impact your plan for preparing and publishing your data, visit the Data Management for Research subject guide or the post from the library's blog summarizing the new policies.

 README files describe your data, and help facilitate accurate understanding and reuse of your work.